YunoHost-Apps/garradin_ynh/README.md

 ## Limitations

-* The application is ONLY translated into french.
+* Garradin is only available in French.

 ## Links